 Treating nasopharyngeal cancer in St. Stamford Modern Cancer Hospital Guangzhou

 In St. Stamford Modern Cancer Hospital Guangzhou, we provide nasopharyngeal cancer patients with 18 advanced anticancer technologies and high quality services, and we will try our best to help them improve their living quality, relieve their pain and prolong their survival time.
-The MDT (Multidisciplinary Team) of St. Stamford Modern Cancer Hospital Guangzhou will make therapeutic plan for nasopharyngeal cancer patients based on their condition.
-Combining minimally invasive therapies with historic traditional Chinese medicine, nasopharyngeal cancer patients can avoid the suffering of traditional operation, chemotherapy and radiotherapy.
+The MDT (Multidisciplinary Team) of St. Stamford Modern Cancer Hospital Guangzhou will tailor therapeutic plan for nasopharyngeal cancer patients based on their condition.
+Combining minimally invasive therapies with traditional Chinese medicine, nasopharyngeal cancer patients can avoid the suffering of traditional operation, chemotherapy and radiotherapy.
 Meanwhile, experts will monitor the whole treatment, and adjust timely to improve the efficacy.

 We can offer help if you are diagnosed with nasopharyngeal cancer.
 Online appointment or telephone appointment: +63-2-8221222(Landline), +63 915-4642818(Globe), +63 922-8083333(Sun).
 Contact us now.

 The nasopharynx is the space situated behind the nose and below the brain.
 It connects the nose to the windpipe.
 On its sidewall, a tube connects it to the ear.
 Nasopharyngeal cancer (NPC) develops when cells of the lining of the nasopharynx behave abnormally.
 A cancerous lump is formed which then invades out of the nasopharynx into the brain, ear and the jaw.
 It can spread to the lymph glands on one or both sides of the neck.
 It can also spread via the bloodstream to the lungs, liver and bones.

 NPC often does not show any symptoms in the early stages.